 1. Curry Goat

 Goats are prevalent in Jamaica.
 It is not uncommon to see herds of goats wandering around on the streets or in the countryside.
 However, we digress, curry goat is a common fixture on most Jamaican menus and no event on the island is complete without the offering of a good plate of curry goat.
-This dish is usually served with rice and peas or plain rice.
+This traditional Jamaican food is usually served with rice and peas or plain rice.
 Curry was introduced to Jamaica in the 17th century when Indian workers were brought to Jamaica as indentured workers.